PARC has formed a Disease Task Team to facilitate and guide communication on herpetofaunal diseases.

 - Michael Adams, U.S. Geological Survey

-- Jennifer Ballard, Arkansas Game and Fish Commission
+- Jenn Ballard, Arkansas Game and Fish Commission

 - Michelle Christman, U.S. Fish and Wildlife Service